Managing Dynamic Attributes

 Visibility

-You can define screens where a dynamic attribute should be displayed by setting visibility.
-By default, the attribute is not shown.
+You can determine the views where a dynamic attribute will be visible by configuring its visibility settings.
+By default, the attribute is hidden.

 visibility

-If the attribute is marked as visible on a screen, it will automatically appear in all forms and tables displaying entities of the corresponding type on the screen.
+When an attribute is set as visible on a view, it will automatically be visible in all forms and data grids that present entities of the corresponding type on that view.

-In case an entity implements the Categorized interface, you can use DynamicAttributesPanel.
+If an entity incorporates the Categorized interface, the DynamicAttributesPanel can be utilized.

 resource role